-Total Assets By

-Number of Accounts Account Type

-Number of Accounts Total Assets By by Type Subject to a Subject to a
+Account Type Type Number of Accounts by Account Type Total Assets By Account Type Number of Accounts by Type Subject to a Performance Fee Total Assets By Account Type Subject to a Performance Fee

-Account Type by Account Type Account Type Performance Fee Performance Fee

 Registered 0 0 0 0

 Investment

 Companies

-Other Pooled 1 \$33 Million 1 \$33 Million
+Other Pooled 1 \$62 Million 1 \$62 Million

 Investment Vehicles

-Other Accounts 131 \$248 million 0 0
+Other Accounts 163 \$202 million 0 0

-Mr. Frigon manages separate accounts that may be similar to that of the Fund.
+Mr. Frigon manages separate accounts that may employ a strategy similar to that of the Fund.
 Actual or apparent conflicts of interest may arise in connection with the day-to-day management of the Fund and other accounts.
 The management of the Fund and other accounts may result in unequal time and attention being devoted to the Fund and other accounts.
 Another potential conflict of interest may arise where another account has the same investment objective as the Fund, whereby the portfolio manager could favor one account over another.
-Further, a potential conflict could include the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
+Further, a potential conflict could include the portfolio manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
 These potential conflicts of interest could create the appearance that the portfolio manager is favoring one investment vehicle over another.